kevinfreyberg/Qiskit-Crash-Course/docs/seminar-3/index.md

 The S-gate is a variation of the R(phi)-gate where `phi = pi/2`.
 Essentially, it performs a 90-degree z-axis rotation on the Bloch sphere.

-In Qiskit, it is represented by:
+In Qiskit, it is represented by the *.s()* method:

 ```python
 circuit.s(qubit)
 ```

 The conjugate transpose of the S-gate is known as the Sdg gate (or S-dagger).
-You can use it in Qiskit with:
+You can use it in Qiskit with the *.sdg()* method:

 ```python
 circuit.sdg(qubit)